cepthomas/c_emb_lua/README.md

 # c-emb-lua
 An example of a C embedded executable with lua script processor.
 It is minimal and needs more boiler plate (error handling, logging, etc) to make it a real application.
+Probably a lot of the interop could be refactored and/or generated from some sort of IDL.

-It is a pure C99 application which should compile anywhere, including for minimal embedded systems - anywhere you can compile lua.
+It is a pure C99 application which should compile anywhere, including minimal embedded systems - anywhere you can compile lua.
 There is a QMake/mingw project included to build it for demonstration purposes.
 It supports only windows (search WIN32) right now but should be easy to convert to linux or bare metal.